|Faculty and Staff Home > Employee Handbook > Section III-4: Leave Regulations|

-A written request for professional leave must be submitted and approved through standard supervisory channels and the President using the Educational/Professional Leave Request form.
+A written request for professional leave must be submitted and approved through standard supervisory channels and the President using the Educational/Professional Leave Request form (available from Human Resources).
 Educational/Professional Leave Request forms submitted to supervisors and to the President for considering approval and/or submitted to the Business Office after the professional leave has begun or has been completed will be automatically declined for payment of the employee’s contract.
 Any unapproved professional leave taken will be considered as leave without pay, and the employee must reimburse the college for any associated expenses the college has paid.

 A report detailing the employee’s accomplished objectives and learned skills must be submitted through standard supervisory channels to the President within 30 days following the end of the professional leave with pay.
 The report must include written verification by an official of the affiliated organization concerning time spent and duties performed during professional leave and noting any certificates, grade reports, transcripts, or evaluations received during the professional leave.

 The federal Family and Medical Leave Act allows employees to balance their work and family life by taking reasonable unpaid leave for certain family and medical reasons.
 This law covers certain employers; affects only those employees eligible for the protections of the law; involves entitlement to leave, maintenance of health benefits during leave, and job restoration after leave; sets requirements for notice and certification of the need for family and medical leave as well as for military family leave; and protects employees who request to take such leave.
 The law also includes certain employer recordkeeping requirements.